pokerpanther/pokerpanther.github.io/_pages/about.md

 <div style="display: flex; align-items: center;">
     <div>

-        <p>I first started playing poker on Facebook poker in high school for play money - though I must say, I was crushing it.
-I’ve been a fan of card games my entire life, and even used to play in Yu-Gi-Oh and Magic the Gathering tournaments in high school.
-My friends and I would play poker for fun in high school and college, but I didn’t start taking it more seriously until I graduated college.</p>
+        <p>I first started playing poker on Facebook and with my friends in high school, but I didn’t start taking it more seriously until I graduated college.
+I had 6 months between college graduation and my first day on the job and this was when I first fell in love with the game.
+I spent the majority of these 6 months studying and reading every piece of material I could get my hands on.</p>

         <img src="/images/from_khari/serious_landscape.jpg" alt="Image Description" style="width: 400px; margin: 20px 0 20px 20px; float: right; max-width: 50%;">
-        <p>I had 6 months between college graduation and my first day as a consultant and devoted a lot of this time to studying and playing poker.
-Once I started work, I would play on evenings and on weekends where I could.
-Eventually I was making more and more money from poker, and figured I owed it to myself to take a shot at playing fulltime.
+        <p>By the time my job was scheduled to start, I’m proud to admit I was still absolutely <em>awful</em>, but I continued to play on evenings and on weekends where I could and eventually things began to improve.
+At a certain point I was enough money from poker, that I owed it to myself to take a shot at playing fulltime.
 If I failed, at least I would have a cool story out of it, right?</p>
-        <p>I took a 6 month sabbatical from my job and spent most of it playing as many poker tournaments (with a bit of cash) as I possibly could.
-While it was a bit bumpy at the beginning to say the least, I was eventually able to get a bit of momentum going and decided to take the plunge into full time poker once the 6 month sabbatical was over.</p>
     </div>

 </div>